-The Upper School has a fall and a spring production each year in the Olson Theater, on the Lower and Middle School Campus.
+The Upper School has a fall and spring production each year in the Olson Theater, on the Lower and Middle School Campus.
 Our all-school production of "The Nutcracker," which involves children and faculty from all three divisions, is a much-anticipated tradition every year.

-During the 2019-2020 school year, we staged "Our Town" and "As You Like It."
+During the 2020-2021 school year, we virtually staged "Almost Maine" and "Quarantine Cabaret."